compound-finance/comet/docs/README.md

 function supplyFrom(address from, address dst, address asset, uint amount)
 ```

-* `asset`: The address of the asset's smart contract.
+- `asset`: The address of the asset's smart contract.
-* `amount`: The amount of the asset to supply to Compound III expressed as an integer.
+- `amount`: The amount of the asset to supply to Compound III expressed as an integer.
+A value of `MaxUint256` will repay all of the `dst`'s base borrow balance.
-* `dst`: The address that is credited with the supplied asset within the protocol.
+- `dst`: The address that is credited with the supplied asset within the protocol.
-* `from`: The address to supply from.
+- `from`: The address to supply from.
 This account must first use the Allow method in order to allow the sender to transfer its tokens prior to calling Supply.
-* `RETURN`: No return, reverts on error.
+- `RETURN`: No return, reverts on error.

 #### Solidity